abhidya/ML-for-Software-Engineering/parse_source_code/bbl_fsh/README.md

 ./bblfsh_client.sh
 ```

 This will start a daemon process.
-While this is running, run
+This process should persist in the background so it is unlikely you will need to run it more than once.
+Next, run

 ```
 ./bblfsh_driver.sh